apache/beam/website/www/site/content/en/documentation/ml/anomaly-detection.md

 The `write_data_to_pubsub_pipeline` contains four different transforms:
-1. Load emotion dataset using HuggingFace Datasets (We take samples from 3 classes instead of 6 for simplicity)
+1. Load emotion dataset using HuggingFace Datasets (we take samples from 3 classes instead of 6 for simplicity)
 2. Associate each text with a unique identifier (UID)
 3. Convert the text into a format PubSub is expecting
 4. Write the formatted message to PubSub